AmineSam/openspace-organizer/README.md

 This project implements a Python script that automatically reassigns everyone to a new seat every day.
 The script ensures that seating arrangements are randomized while maintaining balanced distribution across tables, encouraging collaboration and interaction among all students.

+This verions is an interactive version designed to organize people into tables dynamically within an open space, ensuring balanced seating and smooth handling of new arrivals.

+The OpenSpace Organizer automatically assigns people to tables based on configurable rules and seat capacities.
+It ensures:

+Even distribution of colleagues between tables 🪑

+No lonely seats 👤

+Automatic configuration updates 🔄

+CSV persistence for every OpenSpace 💾

+Dynamic addition of new colleagues directly from the command line ⚡

 <img width="700" height="1000" alt="Image" src="https://github.com/user-attachments/assets/5d22cdff-9cfa-42b3-b4f8-c3f86a06963d" />

 ## 📦 Repo structure